 At the moment, there are no direct flights from NYC to the eastern side of the Cuban island.
-We will be flying to Holguin, Cuba from Fort Lauderdale, FL and traveling by American classic car (the ones we always see in the pictures of Cuba) to Santiago.
+We will be flying to Holguin, Cuba from Fort Lauderdale, FL and travelling by American classic car to Santiago.
 This trip takes approximately 2.5 hours.
 This flight is included in the cost of your package.
-Everyone will be meeting in Fort Lauderdale on Saturday, February 17, 2018, for a mid-morning flight to Cuba.
-It is recommended that you arrive in Fort Lauderdale no later than Friday evening, February 16, 2018.
+Everyone will be meeting in Fort Lauderdale on Saturday, 2/16/2019, for a very early morning flight to Cuba.
+It is recommended that you arrive in Fort Lauderdale no later than Friday evening, February 15, 2019.

 What are we going to do?:

-There will be Yoga classes offered each morning, taught by Yoga Tribe Instructors.
-Some of the dance teachers at Sandunga Dance School will be joining us for Yoga to introduce them to the practice and to promote cultural exchange.
-There will be Salsa classes, after the yoga classes, in order to introduce us to some Cuban dance moves and rhythms, again to promote cultural exchange.
-There will also be two walking tours of Santiago’s historical city center and waterfront.
-In addition, we will have two-day trips outside the city to Siboney beach and Finca El Porvenir.
-In the evenings, we have several outings planned with Sandunga Dance School to listen to Santiago’s rich music scene and practice your new dance skills.
+There will be classes each morning at Sandunga Dance School that will teach us Cuban movements and rhythms.
+Each participant will have a Cuban instructor and dance partner to promote learning and cultural exchange.
+There will also be two guided tours of Santiago’s historical sites.
+In addition, we will have two day trips outside the city to the beach and Finca El Porvenir.
+In the evenings, we have several outings planned with Sandunga Dance School to listen to Santiago’s rich music scene, practice your new dance skills and immerse yourself in the community.
 The week will culminate with a final dinner and party at Sandunga Dance School to celebrate with everyone you have met on your trip during the week.

 But I don’t know how to dance?: